Vision (Marvel Comics): Publication history

 In The Avengers #75 (1970), Wanda Maximoff (the Scarlet Witch) rejoins the team with her brother Pietro (Quicksilver).
 Over time, Wanda became a love interest for Vision.
 Thomas recounted, "I felt that a romance of some sort would help the character development in The Avengers, and the Vision was a prime candidate because he appeared only in that mag... as did Wanda, for that matter.
 So they became a pair, for just such practical considerations.
 It would also, I felt, add to the development I was doing on the Vision's attempting to become 'human.'"

 Originally, Thomas considered the Vision to be an android entirely created by Ultron.
 Later, Ultron had built the Vision from the body of the original Human Torch, who had been described in his Golden Age stories as a perfect, synthetic replica of a human being.
 Thomas only planted a vague clue to this in The Avengers #93 before leaving the series as writer.
 This aspect of the Vision's origin was finally revealed in The Avengers #134–135 (1975).
 Writer Steve Englehart explained, "That plot was well known in-house for years, and since Roy [Thomas] and Neal [Adams] hadn't had a chance to do it, I did it on my watch with Roy's blessing."

+After learning that he had once been the original Human Torch in another life, Vision felt a stronger sense of identity.
+Englehart then had Vision and Scarlet Witch marry in Giant-Size Avengers #4 (June 1975).

+However, in a story written for the "What If...." anthology but intended to be in continuity, Thomas suggested that the Vision was actually built by Ultron from a different android that, like the Human Torch, had been designed and built by Phineas Horton, known as Adam II.